Tricycles are of three basic types, and within each there are variations:

 A tricycle is wider than a bicycle and so, lane control is more often necessary (see lane control - i am traffic).
 Wider human-powered vehicles don't fit into bike lanes, as the photo above illustrates.
 This problem is worse on paths, where there is not another lane into which to merge.

 Any tricycle has the advantage that there is no need to place a foot on the ground to stop and restart.
 Gears can be extremely low for slow climbing without concern about balance.

 The rider must be aware of the separate wheel tracks to avoid surface hazards.
 With two, or usually three, wheel tracks, avoiding them is more difficult than on a bicycle.

 A tricycle can be loaded and unloaded of cargo or passengers without concern that it might fall over.
 But a tricycle should have some kind of parking brake, so it won't roll away.

 A tricycle is larger and more inconvenient to store and carry than a bicycle which would fit the same rider.
 Carrying a tricycle past obstacles or up and down stairs can be difficult or impossible.
-A bicycle can't fall over like a bicycle when parked, but you do have to set a brake to prevent it from rolling downhill.

 Walking with a tricycle, especially a recumbent tricycle, is clumsier than with a two-wheeler.